-Demand is high for all types of plots of land in the UK with planning consent.
-This is driven by many factors including a desire to build a bespoke house and dissatisfaction with the style of new build homes on the market.
-The demand is exacerbated by the shortage of new houses to buy.
-The price of plots which have been granted planning permission of course varies hugely according to location.
+This is being driven by many factors, including a desire to build a bespoke house and dissatisfaction with the style of new-build homes on the market.
+The demand is exacerbated by the slow rate of residential development and the shortage of new houses to buy.
+The price of plots which have been granted planning permission, of course, varies hugely according to location.

-The Government is encouraging people to build their own homes through its Help to Build scheme in a bid to deliver more houses in the UK.
-It has established a £150m fund to assist people wanting to self-build or custom build with the help of lower deposit mortgages; the scheme provides an equity loan on the completed home.
+The Government is encouraging people to build their own homes through its Help to Build scheme, https://24housing.co.uk/help-to-build-scheme-aims-to-encourage-self-builders/in a bid to deliver more houses in the UK.
+It has established a £150m fund to assist people wanting to self-build or custom-build with the help of lower deposit mortgages; the scheme provides an equity loan on the completed home.

-The prospect of a building plot with planning consent granted is attractive to self-builders who want to create a home to their own specification as well as to traditional building companies.
+The prospect of a plot of land with full planning permission granted is attractive to self-builders who want to create a home to their own specification, as well as to traditional building companies.
 Self-builders seek plots for various reasons, such as meeting complex family requirements or to accommodate office space.
 A building plot may offer flexibility and options not available from the usual range of new build properties available.
 Desire for space may also be a factor; a large plot may offer more scope for an ancillary business as well as a house.

-For those who require an individually designed house but do not want to undertake the project themselves, there are housebuilders who offer plots for sale with planning consent granted.
-For instance, Potton homebuilders have a site at Tadpole Garden Village, Swindon which includes 14 plots for sale on which buyers can custom build a bespoke Potton home to their specification.
+For those who require an individually designed house but do not want to undertake the project themselves, there are housebuilders who offer plots for sale with full planning permission granted.
+For instance, Potton homebuilders have a site at Tadpole Garden Village, Swindon which includes 14 plots for sale on which buyers can custom-build a bespoke Potton home to their specification.
 The site has an arts and crafts design scheme and includes green space and a nature park.

-Some examples of plots for sale with planning consent in August 2021 illustrate the diversity and price variation around the country:
+If you are searching for a plot, monitor relevant estates agents’ websites and land specialists such as Addland https://addland.com/ for new listings.
+Some examples of plots for sale with planning permission in December 2021 illustrate the diversity and price variation around the country: